domonkospapp/penguin-api/README.md

 # penguin-api
-This is a Go app
+This is a Go app serves back the sum of two numbers